LuotongKang/Appointment-Reservation-System/README.md

 # Python Application for Vaccine Scheduler
-*Objectives: To gain experience with database application development, and learn how to use SQL from within Python via pymssql.*
+*Objectives: database application development; use SQL from within Python via pymssql.*
+This is a vaccine scheduling application (with a database hosted on Microsoft Azure) that can be deployed by hospitals or clinics and supports interaction with users through the terminal/command-line interface.
+In the real world it is unlikely that users would be using the command line terminal instead of a GUI, but all of the application logic would remain the same.
+For simplicity of programming, we use the command line terminal as our user interface

 ## Introduction
 A common type of application that connects to a database is a reservation system, where users schedule time slots for some centralized resource.
 In this assignment you will program part of an appointment scheduler for vaccinations, where the users are patients and caregivers keeping track of vaccine stock and appointments.

 This application will run on the command line terminal, and connect to a database server you create with your Microsoft Azure account.

-You will have two main tasks:
-* Complete the design of the database schema with an E/R diagram and create table statements
-* Implement the code that stores Patient information, and lets users interactively schedule their vaccine appointments.
-We have implemented the code that caregivers use to manage the appointment slots and inventory, which will be a useful reference for you.
-The implementation is broken up into two milestones, part 1 and part 2, described below.

-Be Careful: This homework requires writing a non-trivial amount of code; our solution is about 600 lines, including the starter code.
-It will take SIGNIFICANTLY more time than your previous assignments.
-We will show you the setup process and coding methods in section and lecture.
-It is critical that you follow along.
+Using the E/R diagram and create table statements in `resources` folder, you will be able to interact with the database using this application.
+Caregiver and Patient can schedule their vaccine appointments and manage the inventory based on their roles.

 ## Setup
 ### Clone the starter code
 * scheduler/Scheduler.py:
    * This is the main entry point to the command-line interface application.
    * Once you compile and run Scheduler.py, you should be able to interact with the application.
 * scheduler/db/:
    * This is a folder holding all of the important components related to your database.
    * __ConnectionManager.py__: This is a wrapper class for connecting to the database.
 Read more in 2.3.4.
 * scheduler/model/:
    * This is a folder holding all the class files for your data model.
    * You should implement all classes for your data model (e.g., patients, caregivers) in this folder.
-We have created implementations for Caregiver and Vaccines, and you need to complete the Patient class (which can heavily borrow from Caregiver.
-Feel free to define more classes or change our implementation if you want!
-* src.main.resources/create.sql: SQL create statements for your tables, we have included the create table code for our implementation.
+* resources/create.sql: SQL create statements for your tables.
 You should copy, paste, and run the code (along with all other create table statements) in your Azure Query Editor.

-### Configure your database connection 2.3.1 Installing dependencies and anaconda
+### Configure your database connection
+#### Installing dependencies and anaconda
 Our application relies on a few dependencies and external packages.
 You’ll need to install those dependencies to complete this assignment.

-We will be using Python SQL Driver pymssql to allow our Python application to connect to an Azure database.
-We recommend using Anaconda for completing this assignment.
+We will be using Python SQL Driver `pymssql` to allow our Python application to connect to an Azure database.
+We recommend using Anaconda.

 Mac users, follow the instructions in the link to install Anaconda on macOS: https://docs.anaconda.com/anaconda/install/mac-os/